bbeyene/db-imp-benchmark/README.md

 Earlier versions of the script used the string format of the early Wisconsin Benchmark.
 If I had read just a few more pages of the document, I would have realized the string format was updated in a later version of the Benchmark.

-I ended up wracking my brain trying to figure out how to implement the $ + 25 x's + $ + 24 x's + $ algorithm.
+I ended up wracking my brain trying to figure out how to implement the algorithm to generate the string pattern.
 I spent too many hours staring at nested while loops.
 Losing track of several variables and perhaps 2% of my sanity (I'm being dramatic).

 Luckily I met with Bruh the next day.
-He pointed up the updated string format - $$$$$$$ + 45 x's.
+He pointed out the updated string format - (7 letters [A-Z] followed by 45 x's) and generation pattern.

 In a fraction of the time troubleshooting my previous code, I sucessfully implemented the updated string aglorithm for stringu1 and stringu2. string4 was trivial.

 Long story short: read the whole document before you program!